 Image credit: Dribbble

 Some might say that FAB is bad UX.
 It’s tempting to say that because users and designers aren’t used to it.
 We are used to familiar toolbars and the concept of FAB is still fairly new to us.
-We all know how that new things are hard, but at the same time they encourage a more carefully designed user experience.
+We all know how that new thing are hard, but at the same time, they encourage a more carefully designed user experience.
 Used correctly, FAB can be an astoundingly helpful pattern for the end-user.